JAMIE PIPS ALICE TO POLE ON DRAMATIC DAY AT SPA

 “Today was difficult as the weather was so unpredictable.
 I hope that all the drivers involved in the accident are okay.
 Personally, I would prefer a wet track tomorrow.
 With my penalty, a wet track presents more overtaking opportunities and will allow me to make up a few positions.”

 Qualifying results from round five of the 2021 W Series season are below.
-For full W Series results and session timings from the Circuit de Spa-Francorchamps visit our race page here.
+For full W Series results and session timings from the Circuit de Spa-Francorchamps visit our Spa Round 5 race page.

 British fans can watch the fifth round of the 2021 W Series season live from the Circuit de Spa-Francorchamps on Channel 4 from 15.00 BST on Saturday 28 August.
 The action can also be seen across W Series’ digital and social channels, as well as being broadcast in more than 175 territories with a full list available here.